 If you want convenience, just freeze the soup in individual portion sizes for quick lunches and dinners.

-- 1 cup vegetable puree, pumpkin puree, butternut squash puree, or tomato sauce
+- 1 cup pumpkin puree homemade vegetable puree, butternut squash puree, or tomato sauce

-- 1 teaspoon Italian seasoning mix, Taco Seasoning Mix, or Jamie’s Spice Mix
+- 1 tsp Italian herb blend , Taco Seasoning Mix, or Jamie's Spice Mix

 - In a large stockpot, heat the oil until shimmering.
 Add the onion and cook, stirring, on medium-low for five minutes.
 Add the potatoes and carrots and stir.
 Continue cooking for another 5 minutes.

 - Stir in the broth and puree.
 Add the corn, tomatoes, meat, beans, peppers, and seasonings.
 Stir well and bring to a simmer.